-EDU 203 INTRODUCTION TO EARLY CHILDHOOD EDUCATION
+EDU 203 INTRODUCTION TO EARLY CHILDHOOD Three credit hours

 Prerequisites: EDU 101, PSY 205.
 (PSY 205 may be taken concurrently).

 This course is designed to provide students with an overview of early childhood education (ages 3-8).
 Attention will be given to the early childhood profession, its historical, philosophical, and social foundations and how they influence current thought and practice.